-Masking is a huge aspect of this, which is why we’ve created this comprehensive guide containing everything you’ll need to know to properly mask off the car doors in preparation for painting.
-From the best products to the ideal techniques – we’ve covered it all right here.
+We’ve created this comprehensive guide containing everything you’ll need to know to properly mask off the car doors in preparation for painting.
+From choosing the right products to the ideal techniques – we’ve covered it all right here.

 Before masking the car door, you’ll first need to mask off the door windows using masking tape and masking film.
 For more in-depth information, see our guide to tackling car windows.